hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_exploring__79466e0d-4625-406a-8266-c87026f7629a-0_3.content.md

 <!--font:Orbitron-->

-# AInauts: Exploring the Unknown
+# Ainautes: Exploring the Unknown

 Welcome to our website, where we take you on a journey through the depths of space.
 Join us as we explore a massive, abandoned alien spacecraft with the help of our AI companions.

 ## The Mission

-Our team of AInauts has been tasked with investigating this mysterious vessel that has been floating in space for eons.
+Our team of Ainautes has been tasked with investigating this mysterious vessel that has been floating in space for eons.
 Equipped with state-of-the-art technology and our trusty AI companions, we are ready to uncover its secrets.

 ## The Ship